UAS Airport Operators Guide

 Anyone operating a UAS (drone) under the Special Rule for Model Aircraft, Part 101, must notify the airport operator prior to conducting UAS operations.
-Commercial operations conducted under Part 107, are not required to notify the airport operator, unless the airport is located in Class B, C, D, or Surface Class E Airspace.
-In which case, the operator must obtain an Airspace Authorization from ATC.
+Commercial operations conducted under Part 107 are not required to notify the airport operator unless the airport is located in Class B, C, D, or Surface Class E airspace.
+In that case, the operator must obtain airspace authorization from Air Traffic Control (ATC).

 The operator of the UAS is not asking for permission, but rather fulfilling the requirement to notify the airport before commencing operations.
-The airport operator may object to the operation if they feel that the UAS will endanger manned aircraft operations in the airspace surrounding the airport.
-If the airport operator does so, they should have specific reasons, and be able to show how the UAS operation would be considered a “careless or reckless” operation.
+The airport operator may object to the operation if they feel the UAS will endanger manned aircraft operations in the airspace surrounding the airport.
+If the airport operator does object, they should have specific reasons and be able to show how the UAS operation would be considered a “careless or reckless” operation.

-- How can the Remote PIC be contacted during the flight operation?
-Cellphone number?
+- How can the Remote PIC be contacted during the flight operation? (i.e. cellphone number)

-- Ask if the operation will be conducted under Part 107 (Commercial Operation) or Part 101 (hobbyist), or if they have a 333 exemption or COA.
+- Will the operation be conducted under Part 107 (commercial) or Part 101 (hobbyist)?
+Is there a 333 exemption or COA?

-- If your airport is located within the Surface Area of Class E, D, C, or B Airspace, ask to see a copy of their airspace waiver.
-(If your airport is located in class G Airspace, no waiver is necessary.)
+- If the airport is located within the surface area of Class E, D, C, or B airspace, ask to see a copy of the airspace waiver.
+(NOTE: If the airport is located in Class G airspace, no waiver is necessary.)

-- Where exactly will the flight be conducted?
-(Direction and distance from the airport?)
+- Where exactly will the flight be conducted? (i.e. direction and distance from the airport)

-- At what altitude will the operation be flown?
-(400 ft.
-AGL or below)
+- At what altitude will the operation be flown? (i.e. 400 feet AGL or below)

 - How long will the operation take place?

-To reiterate the guidance above, permission to operate a UAS on or near an airport is not required from the airport operator, however by asking the questions above, and by gathering as much information about the operation as possible, airport operators can help keep everyone on the ground and in the sky safe.
+To be clear, permission to operate UAS on or near an airport is not required from the airport operator; however by asking the questions above and by gathering as much information about the operation as possible, airport operators can help keep everyone on the ground and in the sky safe.